girder/girder/docs/development.rst

 The design intent behind the python client package is to work with as many versions of the Girder server as possible; think carefully before breaking this compatibility.
-Whenever the main Girder package is released, the python client package should also be versioned and released if is has changed since the last Girder release or the last time it was released.
+Whenever the main Girder package is released, the python client package should also be versioned and released if it has changed since the last Girder release or the last time it was released.
 Normal semantic versioning is not in use for the python client package because its version is partially dependent on the Girder server package version.
 The rules for versioning the